 The 365 Training Portal is independently curated and is not affiliated with Microsoft.

 Microsoft has a wealth of excellent training, resources, and documentation for all of its Microsoft 365 products in various locations around the web, but it can be a challenge to find them when you need them.
-The 365 Training Portal makes it easy to quickly find what you’re looking for by logically organizing links to key content in one simple-to-navigate website.
+The 365 Training Portal makes it easy to quickly find what you’re looking for by logically organizing links to key assets in one fast-loading, simple-to-navigate website.

 - Quick access to Microsoft’s top training materials, documentation, and user adoption resources.